Tenterden: Local government

 Today, Tenterden Town Council is still based in the 18th century Tenterden Town Hall (on the High Street) and has continued to be very active council providing numerous services.
 The Council consists of 16 councillors representing four wards across the parish.
 They are supported by a full time Town Clerk, Deputy Town Clerk with support staff and groundsmen.
 The council is responsible for community services through the raising an annual precept, which is collected via Ashford Borough Council through its council tax rates.
-The council's primary services are managing and provision for advertising banners (recreation ground & town hall balcony); benches; children's play areas; emergency planning; markets & fairs; millennium garden; parks & open spaces; pavilion; public conveniences (Tenterden and St Michaels); tennis courts; tourism; town planning; and war memorial.
+The council's primary services are managing and provision for advertising banners (recreation ground & town hall balcony); benches; children's play areas; emergency planning; markets & fairs; millennium garden; parks and open spaces; pavilion; public conveniences (Tenterden and St Michaels); tennis courts; tourism; town planning; and war memorial.
 The Town Council is also responsible for the Town's Public Buildings such as 'The Pebbles' (which is home to the retail store 'White Stuff').

 In the Town Hall is the Mayor's Parlour, which is licensed for the conduct of wedding, civil partnership, renewal of vows and baby naming ceremonies, and can accommodate up to forty-four guests.
 The Town Hall is also home to the Assembly Room, which can accommodate up to 150 people at a function and is also licensed for ceremonies (up to 140 guests).
 Both of these venues are available for hire.

-The Town Council also has a statutory consultation role for a variety of matters related to Planning Applications and Public Rights of Way.
+The town council also has a statutory consultation role for a variety of matters related to planning applications and public rights of way.
 The council's planning committee meets on a monthly basis to consider scrutinise each application on material merits and advise Ashford Council of its decision with the reasons why.
-Ashford Borough Council, have the power to make the final decision according to the current planning laws passed by parliament.
+Ashford Borough Council, have the power to make the final decision according to the current planning laws passed by Parliament.